© 2011 Moeller Illustration

 Costume Design

-Posted on July 7, 2011 by in Iron Empires, Making Art | Comments Off
+Posted on July 7, 2011 by in Iron Empires, Making Art | Comments Off on Costume Design

 One of the things that always surprises me about doing Iron Empires stories is how much background work is required to build a consistent world.
 Every time I think I’m done, I sit down to paint a page and am confronted by something I don’t know.
 “What does the inside of a Comoran spaceship look like?
 Is it ornately decorated [...]